We build winning cases for injured workers

 Some of our attorneys are board-certified by the New Jersey Supreme Court in the area of workers' compensation law.
 Others are board-certified in civil trial law.
 Our founder, Adam Kotlar, is one of only four attorneys in the state who is board-certified in both areas.
 Our attorneys have trial experience.
 We are ready to fight for you.

-If you've been injured in a construction accident, call us at 856-751-7676 for a free consultation at one of our four offices.
+If you've been injured in a construction accident, call us at 856-751-7676 for a free consultation at one of our five offices.
 If you can't come to us, we will come to you.